rahulshankariyer/PortolioProject/README.md

 ### 1. Project Objective

-To compare the diagnosis by 4 different Hospitals of the Limbs of Accident Victims as to whether they can be Salvaged or Amputated.
+To compare the diagnosis by 4 different Hospitals of the Limbs of Accident Victims as to whether they can be Salvaged or have to be Amputated.

 ### 2. Data Source